2018 United States House of Representatives elections in Michigan

-The 2018 United States House of Representatives elections in Michigan was held on November 6, 2018, to elect the 14 U.S. representatives from the state of Michigan, one from each of the state's 14 congressional districts.
+The 2018 United States House of Representatives elections in Michigan were held on November 6, 2018, to elect the 14 U.S. representatives from the state of Michigan, one from each of the state's 14 congressional districts.
 The elections coincided with the elections of other offices, including a gubernatorial election, other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
 The filing deadline for candidates filing for the August 7 primary was April 24, 2018.
-Unless otherwise indicated, the Cook Political Report has rated the congressional races as safe for the party of the incumbent.
+Unless otherwise indicated, the Cook Political Report rated the congressional races as safe for the party of the incumbent.

 Two seats shifted from Republican to Democratic control.
 In the 8th Congressional District, Elissa Slotkin defeated incumbent Mike Bishop and in an open seat for the 11th Congressional District, Haley Stevens defeated Lena Epstein.
 This left Michigan's U.S. House delegation in the 116th United States Congress with seven Democrats and seven Republicans until July 4, 2019, when Justin Amash of the 3rd Congressional District left the Republican Party to become an independent, shifting the balance of power in Michigan's House delegation to a Democratic plurality for the first time since 2011.